Becoming a fraternity or sorority member can be a wonderful and life-changing experience. Some things to keep in mind:

 - Each Greek organization has its own “personality.”
 You should consider checking out all of them before deciding which one to join.

 - Hazing has never been a major problem at Northern Michigan University and we are all working to ensure that it never becomes one.
-Hazing is defined as “any intentional act(s) which embarrasses, injures, frightens, degrades, or endangers any member or prospective member of an organization or group.”
-If you ever have a question or concern regarding hazing, please contact Greek Affairs staff in the Center for Student Enrichment (1205 University Center, 227-2439, email@example.com).
+Hazing is defined as “any intentional or unintentional act(s) which embarrasses, injures, frightens, degrades, or endangers any member or prospective member of an organization or group.”
+If you ever have a question or concern regarding hazing, please contact Greek Affairs staff in the Center for Student Enrichment (1205 University Center, 227-2439, firstname.lastname@example.org).

 - Responsible use of alcohol is expected by the members of Greek organizations.
 This includes abiding by all institutional, state, local, and FIPG guidelines regarding the possession, consumption, sale and distribution of alcoholic beverages on a fraternity’s or sorority’s premises or at any entertainment or function given in the name of or for the benefit of the fraternity or sorority.
 If you have a question or concern regarding the responsible use of alcohol, please contact Greek Affairs staff in the Center for Student Enrichment (1205 University Center, 227-2439, email@example.com).